Luminoid/blog/source/_posts/Using-Static-Site-Generator-with-Github-Pages.md

 Only website content is under the version control.
 The code that generates the website content is maintained locally.

 ## Using `master` brunch and `gh-pages` branch
 Deploy code on `master` brunch and website content on `gh-pages` branch.
+An npm package [gh-pages](https://www.npmjs.com/package/gh-pages) helps doing this.
 ### Advantage
 Both website content and code is under its own version control system.
 ### Disadvantage